|Date of Birth||September 23, 1875|

 James was promoted to sergeant on 23 October.
 In the spring of 1915 he moved to Canterbury where he joined the Canadian Cavalry Brigade Signal Troop.
 Sometime that spring he got married in Canterbury to Jane Langan and his marriage was approved on 3 April.
 Jane’s address was listed as Brighton, Sussex and later as Rushton, Northamptonshire.
 In May James was transferred to the Canadian Cavalry Depot and in June he sailed for France.
 He served in France for a year, getting a one-week leave in February 1916, and he returned to England in June 1916.
 For the next two and a half years James served with reserve units and the Canadian Reserve Cavalry Regiment.
 He became a Signalling Sergeant in March 1917 and he was sent to a signalling school that December.
 In July 1918 he cut his hand and he spent six weeks at No. 11 Canadian General Hospital in Shorncliffe, getting treated for an infection.

 The Armistice ended hostilities on 11 November and James arrived back in France the following day.
-He was attached to the Fort Garry Horse and he served with them in Belgium for three months.
+He was assigned to the Fort Garry Horse and he served with them in Belgium for three months.
 In February 1919 he was transferred back to the Canadian Cavalry Brigade Signal Troop and two months later he returned to England.
 He embarked for Canada from Liverpool on 22 May on the SS Carmania, arriving in Halifax on 29 May.
 He was discharged on 2 June in Winnipeg, with his intended residence listed as the Fisherton area in Manitoba.

 It’s unlikely that James’ wife joined him in Canada, and she may have passed away.
 When the 1921 census was taken he was living in the Selkirk district in Manitoba, listed as a widower and employed as a miner in a gold mine.
 In the 1930s he spent some time in Kenora, Ontario, where he joined the local branch of the Canadian Legion.
 By 1940 he was retired and living in Fisher Branch, Manitoba.
 He moved into Winnipeg in the mid-1950s and lived on Alexander Avenue in the north part of the city.
 James passed away in Deer Lodge Veterans Hospital on 21 October 1967, at age 92.
 He’s buried in the Field of Honour at Brookside Cemetery.